tests-always-included/ddq/README.md

 Setting up DDQ is pretty straight forward.
 It does require some configuration to get everything working together.
 Your project would need to include DDQ in it's `package.json` and also include a `backend` module or write one yourself.
 In the `config` value for `backend` this will set what module you're using.
 In the code this looks for `ddq-backend-whatYouHaveInConfigValueForBackend`.
 This should also be in your `node_modules/` directory, so it's easily found.

-Another config value is the `heartbeatDelay`.
+Another config value is the `heartbeatDelayMs`.
 DDQ uses a method on the wrapped message, which we'll get to later.
 A heartbeat routine is called every so often to update the task/job in the queue currently being processed.
-The `heartbeatDelay` is configured in milliseconds, so a value of "1000" would have the heartbeat execute every second.
+The `heartbeatDelayMs` is configured in milliseconds, so a value of "1000" would have the heartbeat execute every second.

-Also, servers might not be able to handle a certain number of processes, or you might only want to handle a few at a time, so setting the `maxProcessingMessages` to a number will make it so only up to that number of processes are created.
+Also, servers might not be able to handle a certain number of processes, or you might only want to handle a few at a time, so setting the `createMessageCycleLimit` to a number will make it so only up to that number of processes are created.
 DDQ will automatically tell the backend to pause the polling when this limit is reached.
 It will resume polling once the number of processing messages is lower than the max.

 Other config values would be more specific for what your backend needs, like table name, how often to poll the storage mechanism and so on.
 These are passed to the backend using the `backendConfig` values.